roschwarz/bs_amplicon_methylation/README.md

 python3 methi.py -d fastq-files/ -i sample.txt -s
 ```

--d - directory with all fastq-files
+-d - directory with all fastq-files<br/>
--i - the information file with the patter like described above
+-i - the information file with the patter like described above<br/>
--s - separates the reads into sex-specific sets
+-s - separates the reads into sex-specific sets<br/>